scharlau/Parsing/README.md

     rails new parsing

 This will create our new app structure.
-We can now look at the csv file and create some scaffolding to model and manipulate the data with the command
+We can now look at the USGS_WC_eartag_deployments_2009-2011.csv file and create some scaffolding to model and manipulate the data with the command

     bin/rails generate scaffold deployments BearID:integer PTT_ID:integer capture_lat:decimal capture_long:decimal Sex Age_class Ear_applied